-This is Part I of a two-part post in which I summarize the evolution of the Paraná Basin from its Rodinian roots in the late Precambrian through its transition from a West Gondwanan depocenter in the Paleozoic to a pre-rift Pangaean large igneous province in the Cretaceous.
+Part I summarizes the evolution of the Paraná Basin from its Rodinian roots in the late Precambrian through its transition from a West Gondwanan depocenter in the Paleozoic to a pre-rift Pangaean large igneous province in the Cretaceous.

-Pertinent definitions are italicized, important names are emphasized in bold and references are provided.
+Pertinent definitions are italicized and important names are emphasized in bold.
 Photographs were taken on a recent visit to Iguazú Falls in February 2017.

 FAR MORE THAN JUST A BEAUTIFUL WATERFALL

 • What geologic events culminated in the formation of Iguazú Falls across Río Iguazú in the Pleistocene?
 How did the Paraná Basin acquire its Proterozoic foundation, Paleozoic sedimentary supersequences, Mesozoic volcanics and Cenozoic epeirogeny?
 How did each acquisition influence those that followed?

 • What promoted the emanation of continental flood basalts of the Serra Geral Formation across the basin?
 Why are they largely basaltic?
 What is the relationship of the Paraná Volcanic Province in South America to its trans-Atlantic counterpart, the Etendeka Province in Africa?
 Did its emplacement cause a mass extinction similar in global-scale to that suggested of other Large Igneous Provinces ?
 If so, how?
 If not, why?